Hancock to face MPs in Westminster this week following I’m A Celeb stint

 The PA news agency has been told the former health secretary will attend the second reading of his Dyslexia Screening and Teacher Training Bill in the Commons on Friday.

-Mr Hancock had vowed to use the “incredible platform” offered by I’m A Celebrity to raise awareness of the learning difficulty.
+He had insisted the people of West Suffolk were his “first priority” when entering the Australian camp, claiming the reality TV show would be an “honest and unfiltered” way to communicate with voters.

+It is understood he plans to raise funds for the Ukrainian refugees who have been staying with him in the New Year.

-A spokesman for Mr Hancock said: “The second reading of Matt’s Dyslexia Screening and Teacher Training Bill is in Parliament on Friday December 2 – just days after the final of I’m A Celebrity.
+A spokesman for Mr Hancock said: “The second reading of Matt’s Dyslexia Screening and Teacher Training Bill will be read in Parliament on Friday December 2 – just days after the final of I’m A Celebrity.

 “By going on the show, Matt has raised the profile of his dyslexia campaign and has used the platform to talk about an issue he really cares about in front of millions of people.